Yoga as a tool for recovery involves...

 - finding confidence and empowerment in the "self" after illness, trauma, and/or addiction.

-It is Rachel's role to listen and meet her student's where they are on a day-to-day basis and, naturally, this changes as the recovery changes.
+It is Rachel's role to listen and meet her student's where they are on a day-to-day basis.
+Naturally, this changes as the recovery changes.
 What you can count on from her is brutal honesty (recovery is not easy) that is still fun and lighthearted.
 You can count on her to be real.
 She also views her role as that of a connector of resources, arming her students with the tools necessary to effectively continue their healing and self-care on their own.

 From the best moments to the worst ever - you will be encouraged and challenged to celebrate it all.